EternityForest/Acorns/README.md

 Unlike Arduino, there's no repeatability to this sequence, and the system mixes in a bit of entropy at each call to keep it unpredictable enough for games, simulations, etc.

-Uses the PCG algorithm, and the micros() value.
+Uses the PCG algorithm, and the micros() value, along ith the hardware RNG.

 ### millis()/micros()
 As Arduino's millis()/micros().
 Returns time since boot.